opixelum/brain-disk-gitbook/docs/ai/nn/nn.md

 - **Optimization algorithm**: updates the weights and biases of the network to **minimize the loss function**.
   Examples are gradient descent, RMSProp or Adam.

+### Overfitting/Underfitting

+- **Overfitting**: dataset is too small, or the model is too complex, so the model learns the training data too well and is not able to generalize to new data;
+- **Underfitting**: model is too simple, so it is not able to learn the training data, letting room for improvement.

 ## References